 Skip to main content

-There are plenty of great funding opportunities and benefits available to you if you are a Saskatchewan resident accepted into one of SAIT’s interprovincial programs, including access to loans, grants, bursaries and scholarships.
+As a Saskatchewan resident accepted into one of SAIT’s interprovincial programs, you’ll have access to loans, grants, bursaries and scholarships to help you build your future in healthcare.

-Plus, with the Graduate Retention Program, you can get up to $20,000 in tax credits if you return to your province after graduation.
+Plus, with the Graduate Retention Program, you can get up to $20,000 in tax credits if you return to Saskatchewan after graduation.

 Train to perform ultrasounds and monitor patient health with courses covering all the key aspects of ultrasound technology, anatomy and patient care.

-Prepare for a career utilizing high-tech instruments and radioactive substances to aid in the diagnosis and treatment of diseases.
+Prepare for a career using high-tech instruments and radioactive drugs to help diagnose and treat disease.

 Why Calgary?